 - 301 redirects and 404 errors (broken links) are everywhere.
 This is not really surprising, but it’s an important reminder to fix your broken links and don’t forget to use 301 redirects for SEO purposes.

 - 500 errors will happen, it’s the joys of using WordPress.
 Many times these are from a bad plugin, faulty PHP, or the connection to the database breaking.

 - While Google is the King, Bing is the crawler Queen.
 Bing probably crawls your site a lot more than you think.

 - There is a lot of uncacheable content.
 A lot of WordPress sites have requests that are bypassing cache to ensure proper functionality.
-It’s important you have a quality WordPress host (like Kinsta) that is equipped to handle these types of requests.
+It’s important you have a quality application, database, and managed WordPress host (like Kinsta) that is equipped to handle these types of requests.
 Ecommerce, Membership, and LMS sites should be treated entirely different than say a static blog.

 - Over 75% of Kinsta clients are taking advantage of PHP 7.2 and PHP 7.3.
 Using a newer version of PHP is one of the easiest performance optimizations you can make!

 We hope you enjoyed all these stats!
 We sure did.
 If you’re curious, we used good ole’ Microsoft Excel to generate all of the charts above.

 Are there any stats you would like to see that we perhaps didn’t include?
 If so, let us know below in the comments and we’ll see what we can do.